apcs-assignments-fall2020/decimal-to-binary-Reevak05/README.md

 In this assignment, you will write a method to convert a binary number to a decimal number.
 The input to your method will be a String representing a binary number (e.g. "1010").
 Your method should return the decimal number equivalent of the input.
 Remember that you can use Integer.parseInt() to convert a String into an integer.
 Your code should have the following signature: public static int binaryToDecimal(String binary) {}

 After writing the the methods and testing that it works, add some code to your main method to test the methods.
-You should use Scanner in your main code to ask the user to type in a String representing the binary number, and then convert the number to a decimal number using yuor method.
+You should use Scanner in your main code to ask the user to type in a String representing the binary number, and then convert the number to a decimal number using your method.

 Example of what your program may look like when it is being run:
 ```shell script